• Proposed

 Habitat and Ecology

-Scattered to gregarious in duff under manzanita (Arctostaphylos spp.) and Pacific Madrone (Arbutus menziesii) in the Coast Ranges and Sierra Nevada Foothills.
-Its nutritional mode is not known.
-Fruiting in winter and early spring.
+It is scattered to gregarious in duff under manzanita (Arctostaphylos spp.) and Pacific Madrone (Arbutus menziesii) in the Coast Ranges and Sierra Nevada Foothills.
+Its nutritional mode not known.
+Fruiting is in winter and early spring.

 Threats